ziginfo/Live-OSC-Chataigne-Module/README.md

 This module will grow up with more features.
 Please contact me if you have any suggestions, demands or requests and any help is always welcome !!
 Have Fun

-Special Thanks to [Daniel Jones](https://github.com/ideoforms) who wrote essentially the Python Library for the Remote Script, called AbletonOSC.
+Special Thanks to [Daniel Jones](https://github.com/ideoforms) who wrote essentially the Python library for the Remote Script called AbletonOSC.
 Special Thanks to [Dan Hemerlein](https://github.com/danhemerlein), who encoded the Ableton Live Color Palette.

 To learn more about Chataigne, please visit : http://benjamin.kuperberg.fr/chataigne/